 - A humanities education course for high school youth.

-- Final exhibition including six artist commissions, community artwork from the five hubs, and other relevant works.
+- Final exhibition including seven artist commissions, community artwork from the hubs, and other relevant works.